-Wonderfruit is back for a 6th consecutive year and is looking like it’s going to be bigger and better than ever before.
+Wonderfruit is back and is looking like it’s going to be bigger and better than ever before.
 Wonderfruit is a celebration of art and music that promotes sustainability and change through positive impact.
 This wonderful festival boasts an extremely versatile programme which includes musical performances, art installations, workshops, talks, activities and even banquets hosted by renowned chefs.
 From young children to adults, Wonderfruit offers a little something for everyone.
 There’s no other festival like it and should be at the top of your festival or travel bucket list if you’re passing through Thailand in December!
 This is The Nitty Gritty Guide to Wonderfruit!

 What do you hear at Wonderfruit?
 An eclectic mix of music genres, anything from Indie to Rock, Techno to Disco, and more…

 Where?
 The Fields, Siam Country Club, Chon Buri

 - The first edition of Wonderfruit was held in December 2014.

 - For four years Wonderfruit was held in the same location but for the first time in its history is moving to new land.
 The festival will still be held within the same compounds but built on new landscape so promises to have some new exciting features and structures.

 - Wonderfruit is founded on six pillars: Music, Arts, Family, Farm to Feasts, Wellness & Adventures, Talks & Workshops.
 Reading up on these will help you better understand the underlying concepts of the festival.

 - A heavy emphasis on sustainability and social responsibility is put on Wonderfruit, which aims to educate festival goers on how they can make changes to their lifestyles which can benefit the environment and their communities both on-site and off-site.

 - Wonderfruit is a family friendly event, the festival gives access to all ages (and even to dogs!).

 Early Birds for Wonderfruit 2020 are on sale now!